wenerme/wener/notes/db/kv/redis/redis-conf.md

 # In many cases the disk is slower than the network, and storing and loading
 # the RDB file may increase replication time (and even increase the master's
 # Copy on Write memory and replica buffers).
-# However, parsing the RDB file directly from the socket may mean that we have
+# However, when parsing the RDB file directly from the socket, in order to avoid
-# to flush the contents of the current database before the full rdb was
+# data loss it's only safe to flush the current dataset when the new dataset is
+# fully loaded in memory, resulting in higher memory usage.
-# received.
-For this reason we have the following options:
+# For this reason we have the following options:
 #
 # "disabled"    - Don't use diskless load (store the rdb file to the disk first)
-# "on-empty-db" - Use diskless load only when it is completely safe.
 # "swapdb"      - Keep current db contents in RAM while parsing the data directly
 #                 from the socket.
 Replicas in this mode can keep serving current
-#                 data set while replication is in progress, except for cases where
+#                 dataset while replication is in progress, except for cases where
 #                 they can't recognize master as having a data set from same
 #                 replication history.
 #                 Note that this requires sufficient memory, if you don't have it,
 #                 you risk an OOM kill.
+# "on-empty-db" - Use diskless load only when current dataset is empty.
+This is
+#                 safer and avoid having old and new dataset loaded side by side
+#                 during replication.
 repl-diskless-load disabled

 # Master send PINGs to its replicas in a predefined interval.
 It's possible to